mofosyne/arduino-gameboy-printer-emulator/README.md

 ![](/sample_image/Nano_shield.jpg)

-The whole project shipped to your door must cost about 10€ if you order components and PCB from China.
+The whole project shipped to your door must cost about 10€ if you order components and PCB from China (shipping included).

 --------------------------------------------------------------------------------